UniExeterRSE/intro-to-r/index.md

 R is a programming language and software environment primarily focused on performing statistics, data analysis and visualisation.
 This course will provide an all-purpose introduction to the R programming language and may provide an accessible entry to computer programming in general.

 Throughout the workshop learners will be taught using RStudio and introduced to best practises from the beginning including how to document your work in a script.
-Over four sessions you will learn how to import, manage and process data for statistical analysis and visualisation.
+Over three sessions you will learn how to import, manage and process data for statistical analysis and visualisation.
 At the end of the workshop the participants will have a solid understanding of how to run R commands and the properties of R objects, providing a solid basis for self-guided learning of more complex analyses.

 ## This course will cover: